wing328/r-twitter/docs/TweetsApi.md

 Rules lookup

-Returns rules from a Users active rule set.
+Returns rules from a User's active rule set.
 Users can fetch all of their rules or a subset, specified by the provided rule ids.

 ### Example
 ```R